hail-is/hail/docs/HailExpressionLanguage.md

 This aggregable is used to compute density distributions of numeric parameters.
 The start, end, and bins params are no-scope parameters, which means that while computations like `100 / 4` are acceptable, variable references like `global.nBins` are not.

-The bins are generated with these rules:

- - bin size is calculated from `(end - start) / bins`
- - (bins + 1) breakpoints are generated from the range `(start to end by binsize)`
- - each bin is left-inclusive, right-exclusive except the last bin, which includes the maximum value
- - elements greater than the max bin or smaller than the min bin will be tracked separately

 The result of a `hist` invocation is a struct:

 ```
 Struct {
-    indices: Array[Double],
+    binEdges: Array[Double],
-    densities: Array[Long],
+    binFrequencies: Array[Long],
     nSmaller: Long,
     nGreater: Long
 }
 ```

+Important properties:

+ - Bin size is calculated from `(end - start) / bins`
+ - (bins + 1) breakpoints are generated from the range `(start to end by binsize)`
+ - `binEdges` stores an array of bin cutoffs.
+Each bin is left-inclusive, right-exclusive except the last bin, which includes the maximum value.
+This means that if there are N total bins, there will be N + 1 elements in binEdges.
+For the invocation `hist(0, 3, 3)`, `binEdges` would be `[0, 1, 2, 3]` where the bins are `[0, 1)`, `[1, 2)`, `[2, 3]`.
+ - `binFrequencies` stores the number of elements in the aggregable that fall in each bin.
+It contains one element for each bin.
+ - Elements greater than the max bin or smaller than the min bin will be tracked separately by `nSmaller` and `nGreater`

 **Examples:**